 Northwestern may investigate any reported violations of this policy that occur in the context of a University program or activity or that otherwise affect the University's working or learning environments, regardless of whether the reported conduct occurred on or off campus.
-If the respondent is not a member of the University community or is no longer affiliated with the University at the time of the complaint (including when the respondent has graduated or left the University), the University may be unable to conduct an investigation or take disciplinary action.
-However, for every report, the Office of Equity will review the circumstances of the reported conduct to determine whether the University has jurisdiction over the parties involved and take steps within its control to eliminate, prevent, and address the reported conduct.
-The University will also assist in identifying external reporting options and/or provide appropriate resources to impacted individuals.
+For every report, the Office of Equity will review the circumstances of the reported conduct to determine whether the University has jurisdiction over the parties involved and take steps within its control to eliminate, prevent, and address the reported conduct.
+If the respondent is not a member of the University community or is no longer affiliated with the University at the time of the report or at the time the Complaint Resolution Process is initiated (including when the respondent has graduated or left the University), the University typically is unable to take disciplinary action or conduct an investigation.

 Individuals impacted by sexual misconduct may contact the Office of Equity to receive support, resources, and information even if they do not wish to move forward with the Complaint Resolution Process described in Section III below.
 Please see section III(A) ("Participation in Process") for more information.